LAY-VICHA/e-commerce-project/e-commerce-homepage/README.md

 # What i have done
 Landing page with  route /
 Home page with route /home
-Product page with route /product
+list of shampoo page with route /shampoo

 # e-commerce-homepage